 Health Care Administration

-Combine a major in Applied Sciences - Business (Health Services Administration, Management, Marketing, Business Law) with enrichment in Applied Sciences (Health Information Management) and Behavioral Sciences (Sociology, Health, Psychology).
+Combine a major in Business Studies (Health Services Administration, Management, Marketing, Business Law) with enrichment in Applied Sciences (Health Information Management) and Behavioral Sciences (Sociology, Health, Psychology).
 You may want to consider a Pre-MBA minor as well.

-Consider a major in the Arts/Humanities block (English, History, Philosophy, Communications and Language) with enrichment in Applied Sciences - Business (Business Law) and further enrichment in Behavioral Sciences (Sociology, Criminal Justice and Political Science).
+Consider a major in the Arts/Humanities block (English, History, Philosophy, Communications and Language) with enrichment in Business Studies (Business Law) and further enrichment in Behavioral Sciences (Sociology, Criminal Justice and Political Science).
 A minor in Legal Studies would be beneficial.

 Oil Field Technology/Services

-Combine a major in Applied Sciences: (Computer Sciences, Industrial Technology, Environmental Sciences and/or Engineering) with enrichment in Applied Science – Business (Management) and Arts/Humanities (Communication).
+Combine a major in Applied Sciences (Computer Sciences, Industrial Technology, Environmental Sciences and/or Engineering) with enrichment in Business Studies (Management) and Arts/Humanities (Communication).
 A minor in Industrial Technology would be advantageous.

-Combine a major in Applied Sciences (Child and Family Studies) with enrichment in Applied Sciences - Business (Accounting, Management & Marketing) and Behavioral Sciences (Psychology, Sociology, Kinesiology & Health).
+Combine a major in Applied Sciences (Child and Family Studies) with enrichment in Business Studies (Accounting, Management & Marketing) and Behavioral Sciences (Psychology, Sociology, Kinesiology & Health).

 Combine a major in Behavioral Sciences (Sociology, Psychology, Criminal Justice) with enrichment in Applied Sciences (Child & Family Studies, Health) and Arts/Humanities (Communication).

 Are you an entrepreneur?
-Maybe you would like to major in Applied Sciences - Business (Management, Marketing, Business Law) courses along with subject matter related to the type of business you are interested in.
-For example, if you want to own a gym or fitness center, you should consider combining a major in Applied Sciences - Business (Management, Marketing, Business Law) with enrichment in the Applied Sciences (Kinesiology, Health & Recreation).
+Maybe you would like to major in Business Studies (Management, Marketing, Business Law) courses along with subject matter related to the type of business you are interested in.
+For example, if you want to own a gym or fitness center, you should consider combining a major in Business Studies (Management, Marketing, Business Law) with enrichment in the Applied Sciences (Kinesiology, Health & Recreation).
 A minor in Exercise Science would be appropriate here.

 Still Have Questions?